States plead for more federal help as virus outbreak worsens

 Congressional Democrats and Republicans generally say a new stimulus bill is needed, but they disagree on the scope of it.
 Some Republicans are opposed to another round of checks directly to most taxpayers, and some don’t want Washington to “bail out” state and local governments that had financial struggles before the pandemic.

-On Tuesday, Senate Majority Leader Mitch McConnell said the Democrats’ approach includes “huge sums of money for state and city governments with no linkage to demonstrated COVID needs” and comes as tax revenues in some states are ahead of where they were at this time in 2019.
+On Tuesday, Senate Majority Leader Mitch McConnell said the Democrats’ approach includes “huge sums of money for state and city governments with no linkage to demonstrated COVID needs.”

 The virus is blamed for almost a quarter-million deaths and over 11 million confirmed infections in the U.S.